 - Do not force your body, especially your head, through the gaskets.
 Gently stretch them open as you put on and take off the garment.

 - Even with the best of care, gaskets will eventually break down and need to be replaced.
 The How to Repair Dry Wear Gaskets video demonstrates do-it-yourself steps.
-There are also written Gasket Replacement Instructions.
 Replacing your own gaskets isn’t hard and is a valuable boater skill.
 Our experienced folks in the NRS Repair Department can also replace gaskets at a reasonable cost.

 - Avoid bending or crimping a dry zipper.
 A broken zipper cannot be repaired, and replacing one is very expensive.